flauwekeul/honeycomb/README.md

 // 3.
 Iterate over the grid to log each hex (notice a new grid instance is returned): grid = grid.each((hex) => console.log(hex))

 // 4.
-The above won't do anything yet, that's because grid methods are executed lazily.
+The above won't do anything yet, that's because the "iterative" grid methods are executed lazily.
 //    You need to call its run() method in order to execute the each() call (and most other method calls): grid.run()
 ```